 There is little question that humanity must reduce emissions of Carbon Dioxide and other greenhouse gases (GHG’s).
 To meet this need, there is a growing trend for consumers and companies to purchase carbon credits that “offset” the emissions generated by airline travel and other high-emission activities.
 JetBlue, for example, is pledging that all U.S. flights will be carbon neutral from 2020 forward and this will be accomplished largely by adding the costs of carbon credits to the price of a ticket.
-Every new Range Rover comes with carbon credits that offset both the carbon associated with the cost of the car and the emissions generated over the first 45,000 miles driven.
+Every new Range Rover comes with carbon credits that offset both the carbon associated with the manufacturing of the car and the emissions generated over the first 45,000 miles driven.
 The idea that consumers can negate their carbon footprints by funding some carbon-reducing project is appealing, but is it legitimate?

 Let’s imagine that an organization uses money spent on carbon credits to purchase more efficient cook stoves for poor people.
 The products of combustion are relatively straightforward calculations so it should be possible to come up with a decent estimate of the reduction in carbon emissions resulting from giving people these stoves.
 I can buy carbon offsets from this type of vetted program to justify my new gas-guzzling SUV (assuming I don’t want a Range Rover).
 I emit more but a bunch of families cook more efficiently, so the net carbon impact is zero.
 With this type of transaction, I am apparently absolved of any responsibility for my extra emissions.
 If I have the money to pay for the credits, I can fly as much as I want and drive a Hummer and have zero carbon footprint.